Ivo Graham: Comedy career

 Graham regularly performs at the Edinburgh Fringe.
 His shows Binoculars (2013), Bowties and Johnnies (2014), and No Filter (2015) all transferred to London for runs at the Soho Theatre.
 His 2017 show Educated Guess garnered good reviews and sold out, prompting several extra shows to be added, which were performed at the Soho Theatre in October.

 Graham has also supported Josh Widdicombe on tour.

 In 2019, Graham was included in the i-news "50 of the best jokes of the Edinburgh Fringe" with his line: "Do I enjoy randomly appointing people to judicial positions?
 I'll let you be the judge of that".
 That year, he was nominated for Best Show at the Edinburgh Festival Fringe for his show, "The Game of Life".

 In late 2021, Graham co-presented the Dave travelogue British as Folk alongside fellow comedians Darren Harriott and Fern Brady.

 In May 2025, Graham replaced Ben Miller as the voice of Monkey in adverts for PG Tips tea.

 Personal life

 Graham is a supporter of Swindon Town F.C.
 He has a daughter, born in February 2019.
+On the Where There's A Will, There's A Wake podcast with Mel Giedroyc in July 2025, Graham said that his diet is mainly vegetarian.

+Graham's mother has multiple sclerosis (MS).
+Graham is an MS Society Ambassador and has hosted fundraising shows to support the charity.